I don’t feel good :(

-Riddhima (13), a happy, self-proclaimed “goof ball” became a victim of bullying.
-It tore down her confidence, made her miserable until she decided to take matters in her own hands.
+Riddhima (13), a happy, self-proclaimed “goofball” became a victim of bullying.
+It tore down her confidence and made her miserable until she decided to take matters into her own hands.

 ‘You are not normal’